RabbitBio/RabbitFX-Casestudy/RabbitFX-Mash/README.md

-# RabbitIO-Mash
+# RabbitFX-Mash

-RabbitIO-Mash is an efficient highly optimized implementation of [Mash](https://github.com/marbl/Mash) which can take full advantage of modern hardware including multi-threading, vectorization, and fast I/O.
+RabbitFX-Mash is an efficient highly optimized implementation of [Mash](https://github.com/marbl/Mash) which can take full advantage of modern hardware including multi-threading, vectorization, and fast I/O.

 ## Build